heiniglab/symatrial/README.md

 ## Tutorial
-A short example of how to run our pre-selection approach with a short example dataset can be found as a R-markdown document in `/example_data/`.
+A short example of how to run our pre-selection approach with a short example dataset can be found as a R-markdown [document](https://github.com/heiniglab/symatrial/blob/master/example_data/PRSenrichQTL_tutorial.Rmd).
 If you want to run the analysis, in general the following R packages are required:
 * [fgsea](https://bioconductor.org/packages/release/bioc/html/fgsea.html)
 * [MatrixEQTL](https://github.com/andreyshabalin/MatrixEQTL)